DFocusFE/socket.io.client.biz/docs/README.md

-# socket.io.client.biz
+---
+home: true
+actionText: More Information
+actionLink: /api/
+---

 [![NPM version][npm-image]][npm-url]
 ![][david-url]
 ![][dt-url]
 ![][license-url]

 DFocus wanted ssp solution - javascript-client.
+It must be work with the specific Backend(TBD)

 `socket.io.client.biz` is made for domain specific business scenarios.
 It consists of following features: